-- The MathJax website provides guidance on creating accessible pages using their display engine. - The DO-IT project from the University of Washington provides guidance on creating accessible math content. - The AccessSTEM website provides guidance on creating accessible science, technology, engineering and math educational content. - The Design Science News blog shares information about making math accessible.
+- The MathJax website provides guidance on creating accessible pages using their display engine. - The DO-IT project from the University of Washington provides guidance on creating accessible math content. - The AccessSTEM website provides guidance on creating accessible science, technology, engineering and math educational content. - Design Science shares information about making math accessible.